AmitRoy7781/AmitRoy7781/README.md

 # Hi 👋!
 🌱 I am Amit Roy, living in Lafayette, Indiana, USA from Bangladesh.

 👨‍🎓 I am a graduate student at [Purdue Computer Science](https://www.cs.purdue.edu/) from the Fall of 2022 to Present.

+I completed my undergraduate studies at the Department of Computer Science and Engineering, University of Dhaka.

 🧐 My research interests lie in deep learning for real-life applications involving GNN and LLM.